pmuellr/cloudStorage/README.md

 Dictionary.
 It contains a number of key/value pairs, where the keys are strings and the values are JSON-able objects.
 You can get/set/delete key value pairs in the usual way, and you can obtain an array of all the keys.
-You can also remove all the keys/value pairs with the `clear()` method.
+You can also clear all the key/value pairs at once.

-There are three flavors of storage objects: "local", "session", and "remote".
+There are two flavors of storage objects: browser and remote.

-"local" and "session" map storage objects to a key/valure pair in `window.localStorage` and `window.sessionStorage`.
+Browser storage objecs map storage objects to a key/value pairs in browser-persisted storage, like `window.localStorage` and `window.sessionStorage`.

-"remote" storage objects are stored on a server.
+Remote storage objects are stored on a server.
 To use a remote storage object, you will likely have to be "logged in" to the server.
 You can obtain the currently logged in user with the `getUser()` method of the storage manager.

-The user object returned by that call has an `id` field which is the value that should be used as `userid` in subsequent cloudStorage method invocations.
-Note that they don't **HAVE** to be the same.
-If they're different, then you are attempting to access someone else's storage objects.
-Which may be fine, or may not be fine, depending on the storage manager.
+Storage objects can be obtained from a storage manager.

 browser api
 ================================================================================

-After including the `cloudStorage.js` API, you will have a new global object available globally (installed as a property of the `window` object) named `cloudStorage`.
+After including the `cloudStorage.js` API, you will have a new object available globally (installed as a property of the `window` object) named `cloudStorage`.

+For all methods which take a callback parameter, you can instead not pass a callback function, in which case a promise will be returned from the method.
+When a callback function is passed, null will be returned from the method.

+All functions that take callbacks expect the callback to have the signature:

+    callback(err, value)

+where `err` is an error, in the case of an error, and `value` is the relevant value of the method.

+Promises will resolved with `value`, and be rejected with `err`.